-Reporting and reviewing this policy: In line with requirements we will produce an annual report on the progress of any plans and review and revise the single Equality Policy every three years.
+Reporting and reviewing this policy: In line with requirements we will produce an annual report on the progress of any school development plans and review and revise this Equality Policy every three years.

 The annual report will be in the form of a review by the Teaching, Learning & Ethos sub-committee which is then reported to the Full Governing Body of the objectives and evidence of compliance.
-This will then be displayed on the website.